The Writer's Corner

 the same feeling and emotions Pa always did.”

-a creature was stirring…not even…” His voice grew really
+a creature was stirring…not even…” His voice grew really quiet.

-against him.
-Jeremiah drew his arms around her as Abraham spoke.
+drew his arms around her as Abraham spoke.
 Tiffany sat down

 squeezed it as they listened.

 Margaret stared at Abraham from her place on the floor.
 Last

 year, she and Luke had sat together smiling as Marcus had spoken

 the words.
 Beth sat next to her.
 Relief was in her eyes as she

 stared at Abraham.
 Ruth and Jennifer sat in their chairs at the